 17. Creative Theory

-What we like: A self-described "culture-focused marketing agency,” Creative Theory boasts a captivating and cohesive site that drives home its mission and highlights its best work.
-The "who we are” section showcases its leadership team photos with extraordinary hover effects.
+What I like: A self-described "culture-focused marketing agency,” Creative Theory boasts a captivating and cohesive site that drives home its mission and highlights its best work.
+The homepage leads with a high-impact full-width video that plays back footage that shows — instead of tells — what the company is all about.

 18. Vaayu Tech

-What we like: Vaayu is the first of its kind, a software tool for measuring a business’s carbon footprint in real-time.
+What I like: Vaayu is a software tool for measuring a business’s carbon footprint in real-time.
 A one-of-a-kind idea deserves a one-of-a-kind website, and Vaayu delivers.
 Its user experience is delightful all the way through and stays engaging despite minimal use of color.
-Note the web texture in the background too.
+I particularly love the web texture in the background too.

 19. Honeytrap